Office 365 Email Signatures: What You Can & Can’t Do

 Writing %%DisplayName%%, for example, in the appropriate section of an email signature will ensure Office 365 replaces it with the user’s actual display name.
 This ensures every email signature is automatically personalized for each user in your Microsoft 365 tenancy.
 A simple Google search will show you a complete list of all available email signature attributes you can include.

 However, be aware that not all users will have certain contact information.
-You might decide you want all Office 365 email signatures to include a direct dial and mobile phone number.
+You might want all Office 365 email signatures to include a direct dial and mobile phone number.
 However, some users might not have a dedicated work mobile.
 If this is the case, some email signatures will end up with something like an ‘M:’ line next to a blank space.